l7mp/stunner/examples/livekit/README.md

     --valid-for 24h
 ```

 Copy the access token into the token field and hit the Connect button.
 If everything is set up correctly, you should be able to connect to a room.
-If you repeat the procedure in a seperate browser tab you can enjoy a nice video-conferencing session with yourself, with the twist that all media between the browser tabs is flowing through STUNner and the LiveKit-server deployed in you Kubernetes cluster.
+If you repeat the procedure in a separate browser tab you can enjoy a nice video-conferencing session with yourself, with the twist that all media between the browser tabs is flowing through STUNner and the LiveKit-server deployed in you Kubernetes cluster.

 ## Help